 Green tea is one of the world’s most popular drinks.
-Green tea extract is in its concentrated form, with only one capsule which contains the same amount of the active ingredients just as a cup of green tea on average.
+Green Tea Polyphenols is in its concentrated form, with only one capsule which contains the same amount of active ingredients just as a cup of green tea on average.

 Green tea concentrate, like green tea, is an excellent source of antioxidants.
 It has also been credited with a range of many health benefits, from promoting the health of your heart, liver, and brain to improving your skin and even reducing cancer risk.

-Additionally, several reports have investigated the potential of green tea extract to support weight loss.
+Additionally, several reports have investigated the potential of Green Tea Polyphenols to support weight loss.
 It is a critical ingredient in many weight loss products.